Key Steps in the Process Projects Not Eligible for Pony Express Submittal Requirements Additional Information Expected Processing Time Fees

 Key Steps in the Process

-- Pony Express is conducted at both the Litchford office and One Exchange Plaza.
+- Pony Express is conducted at One Exchange Plaza.

 - Five projects are accepted into review per day, and they are reviewed in the order accepted.
-Remaining applicants should return the next business day.
+The remaining applicants should return the next business day.

 - A plans reviewer may need to follow up with the project contact person by telephone or email to ask questions or resolve non-compliant issues.
 If plan changes are necessary, they can be submitted within two business days, between 8:30 a.m. and 3 p.m.